avigad/mathematics_in_lean_source/source/the_natural_numbers.rst

-Defining the operations of arithmetic on the natural numbers and establishing their fundamental properties is interesting, but it does not feel like *real* mathematics. we have taken facts about the natural numbers for granted since we were schoolchildren, and we should expect any good formal library to make them readily available.
+Defining the operations of arithmetic on the natural numbers and establishing their fundamental properties is interesting, but it does not feel like *real* mathematics.
+We have taken facts about the natural numbers for granted since we were schoolchildren, and we should expect any good formal library to make them readily available.
 What we really need to know is how to use the